vvscode/docs/docs/tutorials/net/using-delegated-security-with-your-own-application-server-using-c-and-the-sinch-sdk.md

 ## Try it out

-To try it out, add the files from our [JS calling tutorial](doc:using-sinch-js-sdk-make-voice-calls) to a folder named SinchCalling.
+To try it out, add the files from our [JS calling tutorial](doc:using-sinch-js-sdk-to-call-a-phone-number) to a folder named `SinchCalling`.
 ![addsinchcalling.PNG](https://files.readme.io/4d3fb41-addsinchcalling.PNG)

 Open up the index.html and find: